Diocese of Little Rock: 2000 to present

 Pope John Paul II in 2000 named J. Peter Sartain of the Diocese of Memphis as the next bishop of Little Rock.
-Due to the increasing Hispanic population in Arkansas, Sartain established Hispanic ministries throughout the state.
+Sartain established Hispanic ministries throughout the state.
 He also ordained Arkansas's first Mexican-born priest and deacon.
-He worked to increase vocations; the diocese had ten seminarians and no ordinations in 2000, but fifteen seminarians and two ordinations in 2005.

 In 2005, Sartain led more than 5,000 Catholics in a bilingual Eucharistic Congress.
 During his tenure, the Catholic population in Arkansas rose from 90,600 to over 107,000.
 Sartain was appointed bishop of the Diocese of Joliet in Illinois in 2006.

 As of 2023, the current bishop of the Diocese of Little Rock is Anthony B. Taylor, named by Pope Benedict XVI in 2008.
 Taylor that year became the first American bishop to join the social media website Facebook.

 In 2007, the Congregation for the Doctrine of the Faith at the Vatican announced that it had excommunicated six religious sisters in the diocese for heresy, the first instances in diocese history.
 The women had refused to recant the doctrines of the Community of the Lady of All Nations (Army of Mary).
 The sect believed that its founder, Marie Paule Giguere, was the reincarnation of the Virgin Mary.

 Following the issuance of Pope Francis's July 2021 motu proprio Traditionis custodes, Taylor announced that the diocese would no long offer the Tridentine Mass at its parishes.
 Taylor permitted its continued celebration at two personal parishes operated by priests of the Priestly Fraternity of Saint Peter.